Q. What advice do you have for a customer looking to hire a provider like you?

 A. The dog's intelligence, social nature and adaptability make him an excellent companion and also make it easy to train and educate him to ensure he fits comfortably into the human world.
 Today the dog is more companion then working partner and various theories have emerged to explain his behavior - and mis-behavior - and how to make that behavior more amenable to us as humans.

 Since the advent of the Internet, the availability of information about everything you could possibly know about anything has grown exponentially.
 Dog training is no different.
-You can now find the "secrets" of the Hollywood dog trainers, dog trainers in general and the ways of canine whichness on National Geographic and Animal Planet.
+You can now find the "secrets" of the Hollywood dog trainers, dog trainers in general and the ways of canines on National Geographic and Animal Planet.
 Don't get me wrong, I've benefited tremendously from this availability of information despite decades of experience and college studying animal behavior, biology and genetics.

 Before the information age, one had to either go to school and become a Veterinarian or an Animal Behaviorist.
 There was no university education in becoming a dog trainer or even just a dog behaviorist.
 You had to have the whole ball or nothing.
 Or, you could apprentice under an existing trainer.
 Canine behaviorists didn't actually exist before the last few years that didn't have one of the above two degrees.
 Trainers however, learned about behavior as it applies to dogs, and learned how to train a dog.